-My latest research examines how AI systems can be made more capable of making ethical decisions that improve people’s experiences of fairness at work.
+My latest research stream examines how managers and organizations can better leverage AI technologies in ways that improve people’s experiences of fairness at work.

 My work is guided by research in behavioral ethics and social psychology.
 This is a useful lens for understanding the impact of automated technology on employee perceptions and behavior.

 - Morse, L., Teodorescu, M. H. M., Awwad, Y., & Kane, G. C. (In press).
 Do the Ends Justify the Means?
 Variation in the Distributive and Procedural Fairness of Machine Learning Algorithms.
 Journal of Business Ethics.

 - Teodorescu, M. H. M.*, Morse, L*., Awwad, Y., & Kane, G. (2021).
 Failures of Fairness in Automation Require A Deeper Understanding of Human-ML Augmentation.
 MIS Quarterly, 45(3b), 1483-1499.